 The general Master on Political Science deals with a broad range of academic issues from International Relations, Political Theory and Political Economy to Comparative Politics as well as Methods of Political Science.
 Furthermore, it is studied with a minor subject of your choice.

 By the end of your stay in Trier, you will receive a Transcript of Records containing all courses you attended with information on the credit points (ECTS) and grades you recieved.
-We inform you by the end of each term on the data that you have to provide us for completion.
+Please contact us by the end of each term to be inform on the data that you have to provide us for completion.

-All international students who are studying in Trier within a different program, such as ISEP, receive their Transcript of Records from the Akademisches Auslandsamt.
-Your contact person is Carsten Kluger.
+All international students who are studying in Trier within a different program, such as ISEP, receive their Transcript of Records from the International Office Your contact person is Carsten Kluger.